zaryabdev/codeastro/README.md

-# Agathist Website
+# Codeastro Website

-This is the marketing website for Agathist.
+This is the marketing website for Codeastro.

 ## Tech